top of page

 COACHING NOTES:

 "The whole world is free."
 What does this mean?
 It means that you can give up trying to be in control of things that have always been beyond your control.
 What freedom this is!
+Go ahead and breathe a deep sigh of relief.

 Ultimately, you are always free to embrace and experience the freedom that you are, if you first give that freedom to the whole world.